 The differential protection (ΔI) principle is based on comparing the output and input transformer currents as illustrated in Figure 2.

-In faulty condition, the transformer current value will be much higher than the nominal current which will cause ΔI>0.
-In this case, the protection will operate and take transformer off from the service.
+In faulty conditions, the transformer current value will be much higher than the nominal current which will cause ΔI>0.
+In this case, the protection will operate and take the transformer off from the service.

 Figure 2.
 Transformer differential protection diagram

 Theoretically, this protection system seems very simple.
-But in reality, the protection operating criteria is not as simple.
+But in reality, the protection operating criteria are not as simple.
 The ΔI challenges are listed below:

 - The primary and secondary transformer currents are usually different.
 The current transformer should be properly selected so that the differential current in normal condition is ΔI=0.